Justice (Justin Bieber album): Release

 Bieber announced the release of the album on February 26, 2021.
 Along with the announcement, an EP titled JB6 was released for digital download and streaming.
 The EP includes the original versions of three of the already-released singles "Holy" (featuring Chance the Rapper), "Lonely" (with Benny Blanco) and "Anyone", as well as acoustic versions of the former two.
 Target and Walmart-exclusive CD versions of Justice were released alongside the original on March 19, 2021, and both include one additional song.
 Bieber revealed the track listing of the album on March 10, 2021.
 On March 16, 2021, Good Morning America announced that Bieber would debut a new music video on March 19.
 On March 19, 2021, Justice was released alongside a music video for the fifth single, "Peaches", which was directed by Colin Tilley.
-The video sees Bieber, Daniel Caesar and Giveon cruising the Las Vegas Strip.
+The video sees Bieber and featured artists Daniel Caesar and Giveon cruising the Las Vegas Strip.
 Justice (Triple Chucks Deluxe) with six new tracks was released on March 26, 2021 and features guest appearances from Jaden, Tori Kelly, Lil Uzi Vert and DaBaby.